harishkotra/franken-sheet/README.md

 }
 ```

 **Fallback**: If the API is unavailable, the app uses a mock ghost that returns `{ bpm: 140, scale: "C Phrygian", mood: "Demonic" }` after 2 seconds.
+This ensures the demo always works.

 ## Tech Stack